 In year 2 and 3, students undertake their search for internship on their own, this is considered a first step towards career job search and towards autonomy and self-confidence.

 All placement opportunities advertised by our partners are published online.
-During the internships, Ferrières does not visit students (outside of very specific cases) but will contact the student once, and with the recruiter 3 times to ensure that things are going smoothly.
+During the internships, Ferrières does not visit students (outside of very specific cases) but will contact the student once, and the recruiter 3 times to ensure that things are going smoothly.

 Each internship is assessed by an examiner according to a detailed chart shared with the student.
 Following each internship, the student is required to write a detailed report, graded and assessed.

 The P.A.P.
 (Professionalisation Acceleration Programme) allows students to experience “mini-internships” in real company conditions throughout their training, unlike the training hotels and restaurants used by traditional training establishments.